Team2337/2012ReboundRumble/README.md

 	* Autonomous scripts reference these robot commands

-* **Simple** shooter speed control
+* **Simple shooter speed control**

 	* A proximity sensor is mounted to detect one rising edge per revolution of the shooter wheel, managed by the WPI Counter class

-	* A well-tuned PI loop, with quick ramping up to speed and precision of +/- 5 RPM at normal key shooting speeds
+	* A well-tuned PI loop to actually manage speed control, with quick ramping up to speed and precision of +/- 5 RPM at normal key shooting speeds

 * A **basic vision** program mostly copied from the Rectangular Target Processing example